MicrosoftLearning/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab713canvasapps.md

 1. If prompted for contact information, enter `1234567` for the Phone number and select **Submit**.

-1. At the top right of your screen, change the Environment to **Dev One**.
+1. At the top right of your screen, verify that the Environment is set to **Dev One**.
 This is where you will be working for the entirety of this lab.
+If it is not, select the Dev One environment.

 1. Select **Tables**.